browserengineering/book/book/html.md

     # ...
 ```

-Make sure to update `layout` to call these two new functions; now it
+Make sure to update `recurse` to call these two new functions; now it
 no longer has to construct `Tag` objects or add slashes to things to
 indicate a close tag!